GrumpyTanker/Ecowater-Hydrolink-HACS/README.md

 - Thanks to EcoWater for providing the HydroLink platform
 - Based on the original [Hydrolink-Home-Status](https://github.com/GrumpyTanker/Hydrolink-Home-Status) project

+## Trademark Legal Notice

+This project is not affiliated with, endorsed by, or connected to EcoWater Systems LLC.
+EcoWater, HydroLink, and any related logos are trademarks of EcoWater Systems LLC.
+These trademarks are used for reference only.
 - Thanks to the Home Assistant community for their support and feedback